-When someone can no longer care for themselves independently, or with the help of friends, family or carers, sometimes the only option left is to find a care home that can meet their care needs.
+When your elderly mother, father or loved one can no longer care for themselves independently, or with the help of friends, family or carers, sometimes the only option left is to find a care home that can meet their care needs.

 However, while some elderly people may be happy with this decision, others might be upset, hurt, confused or angry.

 This brings about the question, can social services force someone to go into a care home?

 In this article, we’ll look at the circumstances in which someone might have to go into a care home or nursing home.